International NVC Workshop

 The course of the day went like this: In the morning we started with interactions taken from cooperative adventure games to convey NVC in a playful way.
 We were excited, had fun and laughed a lot — even the bishop who skidded to the other riverbank in a beer crate — together with the nun.
 With this game I could explain the difference between strategy and need and I hope I could explain this in a way which will be useful for the participants when working with the children at home.

 Afterwards we all met to talk about the topic of the day.
 Only then we separated into four groups.
-The trainers were Klaus Karstädt (Germany), Edelgard Kopp (Switzerland), Dunia Hategekimana (Rwanda), Christian Rajendram (Sri Lanka) and me.
+The trainers were Klaus Karstädt (D), Edelgard Kopp (CH), Dunia Hategekimana (RW), Christian Rajendram (LK) and me (D).
 Doris Schwab attended as assistant for a few days.
-There were Various candidates in the process of certification.
+There were various candidates in the process of certification.

 It was my intention to also work with the topic of self-support in this course.
 That is why we visited a school farm for half a day (Jahncke Farm in Manholding) and learnt about “From egg to noodle” and “From grain to bread”.
 I got the idea from a woman of a township, who has a bakery.
 I wanted to show the participants that they can feed their children with small means and do a step into independence at the same time.
 They don’t have to beg anymore but can sustain themselves with dignity.